Christian Louboutin’s So Kate 5 inch stiletto heels created quite a stir when they launched in 2013.

 The other differences are much more subtle.
 The toe is slightly more pointy on the So Kate than on the Pigalle (the So Kate looks a little more like Jimmy Choo’s Anouk in this respect).
 And the toe vamp is slightly longer on the So Kate as well.

 The net effect, though, is that both the So Kate and Pigalle show pretty much the same amount of Louboutin’s famous toe cleavage (the longer vamp is offset by the pointier toe on the So Kate meaning the foot doesn’t go quite as deep into the toe box).

-Both shoes have the same price tag – $625 for US customers online.
-And both can be difficult to get your hands on because of their popularity.
+Another similarity is that both can be difficult to get your hands on because of their popularity!

 Learn to walk in high heels more comfortably